Center for Macromolecular Interactions

 The BCMP Center for Macromolecular Interactions (CMI) is a resource for the characterization of macromolecules and their interactions.
 The CMI provides training, scientific consultation, and access to shared biophysical equipment, including surface plasmon resonance (SPR), biolayer interferometry (BLI), isothermal titration calorimetry ITC), differential scanning fluorimetry (DSF), circular dichroism (CD), and multi-angle light scattering (SEC-MALS).

-The East Quad NMR Faciltiy (EQNMR) is a core facility for Bio-molecular NMR spectroscopy.
-The EQNMR Lab houses state-of-the-art 400, 500, 600, and 700MHz NMR systems capable of conducting multi-dimensional experiments in support of research on structure elucidation of natural products, medicinal chemistry, fragment-based drug discovery, metabolomics, and protein structure and dynamics.
+The HMS Bio-molecular NMR Faciltiy supports NMR spectroscopy for biomedical research.
+The Bio-NMR Lab houses state-of-the-art 400, 500, 600, and 700MHz NMR systems capable of conducting multi-dimensional experiments in support of research on structure elucidation of natural products, medicinal chemistry, fragment-based drug discovery, metabolomics, and protein structure and dynamics.
 Training is provided to enable investigators to run their own experiments in a highly automated, user- friendly environment.

 Microbiology and Immunobiology Flow Cytometry Facility

 The Immunology Department’s Flow Cytometry core facility provides cutting edge instruments and expert advice for flow cytometry to all researchers across HMS and beyond.
 With three sorters, three analyzers, and availability at late hours, we can offer our services for a wide variety of cytometry applications.
 Most recent instrumentation include a new BD FACSymphony A5 (up to 28 parameters), or high speed 6 way cell sorting on the 6-laser MoFlo Astrios.

 Core Director - Chad Araneo